dulimarta/spherical-easel/docs/tools/transformation.md

 - Select a line segment to translate along.
 - A translation along a line segment is the same as rotating around a pole of the line segment by an angle equal to the [length](/tools/measurement.html#length) of the line segment.
 - The user can apply the translation to objects using the [Apply Transformation Tool](/tools/transformation.html#apply-transformation).
-- When a translation is created, a row describing some of its properties will appear in the Transformation Section of the [Objects Tab](/userguide/#objects-tab).
+- When a translation is created, a row describing some of its properties will appear in the Transformation Section of the [Objects Tab](/userguide/#objects-tab) <icon-base  iconName="objectsTab"> </icon-base>.
 - If this tool is activated with a line segment selected, the above action is performed automatically.

 :::